Can I afford an investment property?

 Frequently Asked Questions

-One of the most critical considerations when buying an investment property is the location.
-Where you purchase can dictate how well your investment performs, and it can influence the type of property you choose to invest in.
+One of the most critical considerations when buying an investment property is location.
+Where you purchase can dictate how well your investment performs and influence the type of property you choose to invest in.

-When choosing the location of your investment property, you should consider the audience you are trying to market towards.
-For instance, if you're looking to rent out a property to professionals, choosing an inner-city location might be the way to go.
+When selecting the location of your investment property, consider the audience you are trying to attract.
+For instance, if you're aiming to rent out a property to professionals, an inner-city location might be ideal.
 On the other hand, if you want to rent to a family, you may want to look beyond the metropolitan areas and search in local suburbs.

-Other than your desired tenant, you should consider the accessibility, infrastructure, nearby establishments, and environmental hazards of the area you want to buy an investment.
-For example, is there any public transport nearby?
-This can be important if you’re looking to target city frequenters.
+In addition to your desired tenant, consider the accessibility, infrastructure, nearby establishments, and potential environmental hazards of the area.
+For example, is there public transport nearby?
+This can be important if you’re targeting city commuters.

-Property investment has long been ingrained in Australian culture as a stable and surefire way to build a portfolio of wealth.
-When compared to other forms of investment, property investing brings with it a number of advantages.
-These include:
+Property investment has long been ingrained in Australian culture as a reliable and effective way to build wealth.
+Compared to other forms of investment, property investing offers several advantages:

 • Security and stability